SegQuant: A Semantics-Aware and Generalizable Quantization Framework for Diffusion Models: SegQuant Framework

 The key idea is to separately quantize and process the positive and negative channels, then linearly combine the results after matrix multiplication:

 where $\mathbf{\hat{A}} = \mathrm{round}\left( \mathbf{A}/{s_A} \right)$ denotes the quantized version of matrix $\mathbf{A}$ scaled by $s_A$.

 This dual-scale quantization avoids inverse zero-point correction, enabling simple output reconstruction with fixed positive and negative scales (see Appendix).
+Crucially, the apparent overhead of two matrix multiplications is eliminated in practice.
+The computation of $\hat{X}_{+}\hat{W}$ and $\hat{X}_{-}\hat{W}$ is implemented as a single, highly efficient BatchedGEMM operation using libraries like CUTLASS~\cite{cutlass2025}.
+This allows both computations to execute in parallel within one kernel launch, after which the scaled results are combined in a fused epilogue.
+This ensures our method fully leverages hardware acceleration for standard integer matrix multiplication without introducing latency from custom operators or extra kernel launches.
 It preserves small negative values often lost in standard quantization and integrates into Transformer MLPs, AdaNorm, and diffusion embeddings without retraining or custom operations.